 When you are ready to apply for a certificate of title, within the first 30 days after purchase, you need to bring documents with you:

 Before your title application is accepted you must provide the correct odometer reading.
 This is done in a variety of ways: the back side of the title for newer vehicles with a control number bigger than 3003001, or include the odometer statement in the bill of sale.
 You can also get conforming odometer and bill of sale forms from any OMV office.

 After you file your title application, show your property tax receipt, proof of insurance, and bill of sale, you'll apply for registration and license plates.

 There is a one time sales tax to pay in addition to your registration and title fees.
-The sales and use tax is 6-7% of the vehicle price; if your vehicle is new, the tax can be substantial.
+If your vehicle is new, the tax can be substantial.

 The OMV has many options available when it's time for choosing your license plates.
 If you have a special association with a school, university, or agricultural group you can ask for a special plate or if want to show support for a particular cause.

 Renewing your registration must be done after you receive the renewal notice.
-You can complete the renewal process online, at dozens of participating Wal-Mart Stores or through the mail:
+You can complete the renewal process online or through the mail: